AurumByte/Glass/README.md

 ### How To Use
 - To use or test this program, go to "scripts" folder and run "Build.bat" and wait for the program to compile.

-- Then go to "bin" folder and open Command Prompt and type "Glass.exe" and path of your file.
+- Then go to "bin" folder and open Command Prompt and type "Glass" and path of your file with it's name.

 - If you haven't created your own then type path of those sample programs with their name, which exixt in "res/sample projects" folder.